Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Be upfront and announce problems before customers notice.
 As in every ecommerce business, disruptions are inevitable.
 There may be shipping delays, stock problems, and customs delays—instead of letting your customers discover those delays themselves and get disappointed, why not proactively reach out to them and be transparent?
 This way, you have an opportunity to build trust and, ultimately, loyalty for your business too.

-By using the communication tools at your disposal, whether it’s chat, an automated dialer, proactive staff outreach, or business texting, you’ll empower your team to reduce support volume, boost customer loyalty, and free up business resources to focus on solving the problem.
+By using the communication tools at your disposal, whether it’s chat, an auto dialer, proactive staff outreach, or business texting, you’ll empower your team to reduce support volume, boost customer loyalty, and free up business resources to focus on solving the problem.

 4. Focus on automation